-We thus present here the up-to-date lava flow hazard map for Piton de la Fournaise, with lava flow path projections based on the stochastic model DOWNFLOW, to identify those areas that are most likely to be impacted by lava flows during any future eruption, and to quantify the probability of inundation in the medium to long term (decades).
-The availability of three DEM built in 1997, 2010 and 2016 were used to produce a series of hazard maps that evolve with time and topography.
-Fundamentally we stress the need for frequent update of the DEMs at such frequently active volcanoes, where topography is constantly evolving to influence flow path.
-This is particularly of importance for short term lava flow hazard assessment during ongoing eruption (days to weeks).
-In addition, given that the volcanic activity follows cycles that cause the location, erupted lava volume, effusion rate and flow dimensions to evolve with time, both the maps and the parameters used for modelling need to be applied on a case-dependent basis.
-We here produced a map that applies to the frequent typical effusive events where the Jess frequent high-volume events thus need to be conducted to complete the hazard assessment.
-Our lava flow hazard map methodology is, though, intended as a flexible approach that can be applied to frequently active effusive centers, producing up-to-date maps that can be updated as eruption conditions evolve.
-This is essential support for informed land-use planning, as well as for use in crisis response and in drafting of hazard mitigation plans(cf. Coppola, 2009),
+This large database thus allows compilation of a statistically robust hazard assessment and production of probabilistic hazard maps for lava flow inundation.
+Using this, we present the up-to-date lava flow hazard map for Piton de la Fournaise. with lava flow path projections based on the stochastic model DOWNFLOW, to identify those areas that are most likely to be impacted by lava flows during any future eruption, and to quantify the probability of inundation in the medium to long term (decades).
+The availability of three DEM built in 1997, 2010 and 2016 allows us to produce a series of hazard maps that evolve with time and topography.
+Fundamentally we stress the need for frequent update of DEMs at such frequently active volcanoes, where topography is constantly evolving to influence flow path.
+This is of particular importance for short term lava flow hazard assessment during ongoing eruptions where topographies change over time scales spanning hours to days, subsequently emitted flows having paths influenced by the presence of previously emitted flows.
+In addition, given that the volcanic activity follows cycles that cause the location, erupted lava volume, effusion rate and flow dimensions to evolve with time, both the maps and the parameters used for modelling need to be applied on a cycle-dependent basis.
+We here produce a map that applies to the frequent typical effusive events, where the less frequent high-volume events actually characterize the lowest probability areas.
+Dedicated studies for probability occurrence of such high-volume events thus need to be conducted to complete the hazard assessment.
+Our lava flow hazard map production methodology is, though, intended as a flexible approach that can be applied to frequently active effusive centers, producing up-to-date maps based on a continually evolving data base that can be updated as eruption conditions evolve.
+This is essential support for informed land-use planning, as well as for use in crisis response and in drafting of hazard mitigation, emergency management and disaster management plans (cf. Coppola, 2015).